acaylor/ajs-blog/content/posts/building-this-blog.md

 git submodule add https://github.com/zzossig/hugo-theme-zzo.git themes/zzo
 ```

+In powershell the commands should be the same but always press <key>TAB</key> when entering the name of a file or directory for the shell to auto-complete you command.

 ### 4. Configure the site

 The default config file `config.toml` can be deleted.
 Next create a directory called `config` and then `_default` within.